Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Euclidean Distance Degree Preliminaries

 \begin{theorem}[Theorem 3.8 of \cite{EDDegree_point}] Let $X\subseteq \CC^n$ be a smooth variety and let $U_{\beta}$ denote the complement of the hypersurface $\sum_{1\leq i\leq n}(z_{i}-\beta_{i})^2+\beta_{0}=0$ in $\mathbb C^n$ where $z\in\mathbb C^n$ and $\beta\in\mathbb C^{n+1}$.
 Then,

 \end{theorem}

 Here $\chi$ is the topological Euler characteristic.
-In the next section we closely follow \cite{EDDegree_point}, by specializing their techniques to our setting in \Cref{s:EDD}.
-First we provide the reader with helpful preliminaries.
-We include many details that are necessary to understand the proof, but not all.
-We often take this section for granted and not refer to specific results from it.
+In the next section, we closely follow \cite{EDDegree_point}, by specializing their techniques to our setting.
+First, we provide the reader with helpful preliminaries.
+We often take this section for granted and do not always refer to specific results from it.

-We have verified with numerical evidence for a number of values of $m$ that these formulas hold.
-The code is included in the repository \url{github.com/amtorresbu/Anchored_LMV.git}.
+We have verified with numerical evidence that these formulas hold for $m\le 10$.
+The code is attached.